Tanmayee2014/Final_SoC2K21_Task/README.md

 #CheckPoint 2-

 Task 1&2- We learnt many libraries from the OpenCV.
-We make a code using OpenCV for finding the gender and age of a person.
+We make a code using OpenCV for finding the gender and age of a person.we learnt basic of computer vision and deep learning with OpenCV.
+For me it was difficult to understand the OpenCV.
+So I asked by doubts to our mentor and also search more about OpenCV and that’s how I cleared my concepts.
+And using all this knowledge in checkpoint 2 we made a code which can use our laptop’s webcam and predict our age in some range and our gender.

 CheckPoint 3-